EthanR171/Wordle/README.md

 ## 🚦Running the Project

 1. `Clone` the repository
-2. Set project to use `multiple startup projects` and select all
+2. Set solution to use `multiple startup projects` and select all
 3. Utilize the client terminal to `play`